CoeJoder/ethereum-node/docs/hardware-requirements.md

 ## Air-Gapped PC
 - will be used to generate seed phrases, and to sign transactions by typing in seed phrases
-- any old, retired PC will do so long as it can run [the Ethereum staking deposit CLI](https://github.com/ethereum/staking-deposit-cli)
+- any old, retired PC will do so long as it can run Linux Mint
 - once commissioned, must *NEVER* be connected to the internet or any networked device
 - should not have a storage disk installed; a live Linux USB flash drive will be used to boot into RAM
 - should not have wireless capabilities (e.g. WiFi/4G/5G), or should at least have these functions disabled in the BIOS or by physical toggle/removal if available